All Episodes

 So I'm paying, I'm ending up paying more.

-Because when you're paying 60, 65 cents of every dollar in taxes in some way, shape, matter, or form, it's it's not a matter of taxing the rich.
+Because when you're paying 60, 65 cents of every dollar in taxes in some way, shape, matter, or form, it's not a matter of taxing the rich.

 It's like you're disincentivizing anybody from ever wanting to work or live in your state and regulating businesses to death.